 This placement is fully researched, safety audited and risk assessed in accordance with the British Standard BS8848 for the Adventure Travel Sector.

 The main office is in Guadalajara where the Country Director and all members of staff base themselves.

-All our staff are trained in the UK and in-country to follow the best practice procedures, including monitoring, security, and emergency procedures.
+All our staff are trained in-country to follow the best practice procedures, including monitoring, security, and emergency procedures.
 They are responsible for organizing the projects and accommodation to ensure everything runs smoothly.

 Additionally, they’ll assist with any concerns, problems, advice, and general administration that may arise during your time away - available during the day at the office and directly contactable 24 hours a day by phone.